Simple cucumber salad with dill, onions and oil and vinegar dressing (vinaigrette).

-Happily, I do own a mandoline (actually 3 of them… I bought myself one, which I used exactly once and received two fancier and much better ones as presents shortly after).
-I cannot say I use them very often, but they are priceless when it comes to slicing cucumbers, potatoes and cabbage.
+Happily, I do own a mandoline (actually 3 of them…).
+I cannot say I use them very often, but they are priceless when it comes to slicing cucumbers, potatoes, and cabbage.

 So, do use a mandoline to very thinly slice the cucumbers for the salad or use a very good sharp knife and take the time to get the slices nice and thin.

 After slicing the cucumbers with a mandoline, you will notice that they tend to stick together.
 That is not so bad, try to get them a bit apart with your hands and mix the cucumbers with the onions, dill and oil and vinegar dressing using your hands as well.
 This way you will automatically take more care to separate the sticking slices.